Voting

 “How do you want the new lighting of the Old Town to be?” - Arcos de la Frontera http://decidearcos.es/

-The Town of Arcos de la Frontera inaugurated its CONSUL DEMOCRACY platform by voting on the type of light bulbs that illuminate its historic centre, an issue of singular importance in a white Andalusian town
+The Town of Arcos de la Frontera inaugurated its CONSUL DEMOCRACY platform by voting on the type of light bulbs that illuminate its historic centre, an issue of singular importance in the historic Andalusian town.

 “Concurso de repostería” Palma de Mallorca

 The City Council of Palma de Mallorca organizes through CONSUL DEMOCRACY a contest to choose the most representative cake for its festivities.
-To do this, he opened a vote for citizens to choose between the different proposals made by the city's pastry shops
+To do this, it opened a vote for citizens to choose between the different proposals made by the city's pastry shops.